Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - Buffalo has nine wins against the spread in 17 games this year.

-- In games that Buffalo piles up more than 368.9 yards, the team is 6-3 against the spread and 6-3 overall.
+- Buffalo is 6-3 against the spread and 6-3 overall when the team piles up over 368.9 yards.

-- The Bills have turned the ball over 22 times, seven fewer times than the Chiefs have forced turnovers (29).

 Home and road insights

-- In away games, Buffalo is 5-3 against the spread, and 5-3 overall.

-- The Bills are 3-2 ATS as 2.5-point underdogs or more away from home.
+- This season, as 2.5-point underdogs or more on the road, the Bills are 3-2 ATS.

-- This season, in five of eight away games Buffalo has gone over the total.
+- In eight road games this year, Buffalo has hit the over five times.

 Powered by Data Skrive.